usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 Total time allocation: 5-10 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: Participants can explain the advantages and challenges of an agile approach to contracting officers
-- Expected Outcomes: Participants and contracting officers share an understanding of the pros and cons of agile development methods.
+- Expected outcomes: Participants and contracting officers share an understanding of the pros and cons of agile development methods.
 - Materials needed:
     - None
 - Instructions for facilitator: